If you think this:

 You can learn more about real food by subscribing to our newsletter here.
 You’ll get updates about once a week with new posts, exclusive discounts on cool stuff, and other happenings.

 Thank you for reading.
 I hope you’ll stick around so we can learn from each other.
 Have faith in real food!

 P.S.
 Got questions?

 If you have a question about real food, nutrition, or natural health that you think I might be able to help you with, you are welcome to email me at:

-and I will happily answer your questions in the order that they are received, in my Q&A video series on YouTube.
+and I will happily answer your questions in the order that they are received, in my periodic Q&A series.
 Please note that by emailing me your question, you are giving me permission to share it with our readers.
 If you would like to remain anonymous, let me know and I will gladly honor the request, otherwise first names and last initials will be used.